 Since diet is the main cause of gas, your doctor will want to know about the foods you eat and your symptoms.
-He may ask you to keep a record of what you eat and drink to help him identify foods that cause you trouble.
-He may also ask you to keep track of how often you pass gas.
+They may ask you to keep a record of what you eat and drink to help them identify foods that cause you trouble.
+They may also ask you to keep track of how often you pass gas.

 You may have to stop eating certain foods.
 For example, if lactose intolerance is believed to be the cause, you’ll probably have to cut down on dairy.

 If bloating is a problem, your doctor may examine you to rule out different things.